Nancy Ward: Life

 Nanyehi (meaning "one who goes about") was born c.
 1738 in the Cherokee chief-city, Chota (or "town of refuge").
 Today, that area is within Monroe County, on the southeastern border of Tennessee.
 Her mother, a sister of Attakullakulla, was a member of the Wolf Clan.
 According to Nanyehi's descendant, John Walker "Jack" Hildebrand, her father was "Fivekiller", who was a member of the Lenape (Delaware) tribe.

 While a young teen, Nanyehi was married to Tsu-la (or "Kingfisher").
 According to historian Emmet Starr, he was a member of the Deer Clan.
 By the time she was 17, Nanyehi and Kingfisher had two children, Catherine Ka-Ti Walker and Littlefellow Hiskyteehee Fivekiller.

 In the 1755 Battle of Taliwa, when the Cherokee fought their traditional enemy, the Muscogee (Creek) people, Nanyehi accompanied her husband to the field, located in what is now northern Georgia.
-She chewed his bullets before he loaded his gun, so that the jagged edges would inflict more damage.
+She chewed his bullets before he loaded his gun.
 After Kingfisher was killed in the battle, Nanyehi picked up his rifle and led the Cherokee warriors to victory.

 In the late 1750s, Nanyehi married an Irish trader, Bryant Ward.
 She became known as Nancy, an anglicized version of her name.
 The couple had a daughter together, Elizabeth "Betsy" Ward, who would one day marry General Joseph Martin.
 Bryant Ward eventually left her, and returned to his base in South Carolina and his first wife.